yckamra/Flappy-Bird-Clone/README.md

 [Play the Game Here (WebGL Build)](https://storage.googleapis.com/flappy-bird-clone/index.html)

 Press 'p' to pause and to traverse back to menu.
-I never included this in UI!
+I never included this in the UI!

 ## Game Engine
 - **Unity**